Afghanistan: Kabul government to attend US, Russia peace summits | DW | 13.03.2021

 Zakharova said the negotiations will focus on "ways to help advance inter-Afghan talks in Doha, reduce the level of violence and end the armed conflict in Afghanistan."

-She added that Moscow wanted Afghanistan to "develop as an independent, peaceful and self-sufficient state that would be free from terrorism and drug trafficking."
+She said Moscow wanted Afghanistan to "develop as an independent, peaceful and self-sufficient state that would be free from terrorism and drug trafficking."

 The US State Department has not confirmed if its diplomats will attend the Russia-hosted talks.